univention/scim-services/helm/scim-client/README.md

 null
 </pre>
 </td>
-			<td>Username of the nubus provisioning subscription / this consumer For a given nubus deployment, all provisioning subscription names must be unique.</td>
+			<td>Username of the nubus provisioning subscription / this client For a given nubus deployment, all provisioning subscription names must be unique.</td>
 		</tr>
 		<tr>
 			<td>provisioningApi.config.maxAcknowledgementRetries</td>